 The quickest way to create a prototype is to add a Link between two Artboards .
 You can add Links from any layer to any Artboard.

-To add a Link, choose next to INTERACTION in the Inspector (or press W), then click on an Artboard you’d like to link your layer to.
+To add a Link, use the Create an Interaction button in the PROTOTYPE tab of the Inspector (or press W), then click on an Artboard you’d like to Link your Layer to.

-You can use Prototype > Auto Link to Right/Left/Below to create a link from the Artboard you have selected to the one immediately to the right, left or below.
-You’ll also find this option when you drag a link you create to the Go to Artboard icon at the top-right of your Artboard.
-The menu option you see is based on the current Artboard Export setting in Preferences > Layers.
-If you change this setting it will also change the direction of any existing auto links.
+You can use Prototype > Auto Link to Right/Left/Below to create a Link from the Artboard you have selected to the one immediately to the right, left or below.
+You’ll also find this option when you drag a Link you create to the Go to Artboard icon at the top-right of your Artboard.
+The menu option you see is based on the current Artboard Export setting in Settings > Layers.
+If you change this setting it will also change the direction of any existing auto Links.

-In the Inspector, you can choose how a Link’s transition will look using the Animation buttons and change which Artboard a Link takes you to using the Target drop-down menu.
+- which Artboard a Link takes you to using the Target drop-down menu

 Select “Previous Artboard” in the Target drop-down menu, to tell the Mac app to return to whichever Artboard you were previewing before the current one.
 This is helpful when you have lots of Links leading to a single Artboard.

-Choose Prototype > Remove Links from Selection, set your Link’s target to “None” or click the trash icon in the INTERACTION section of the Inspector to remove a Link.
+Choose Prototype > Remove Links from Selection, set your Link’s target to “None” or click the trash icon in the INTERACTION section in the PROTOTYPE tab of the Inspector to remove a Link.